Want to increase Instagram followers?

-Instagram keeps adding new bells and whistles to their service.
-And while this constant influx of new features can be confusing, they also provide great opportunities for marketers.
+Not a lot of users are aware of the latest features and strategies that would help you to grow your Instagram followership.
+And while this constant influx of new features can confuse, they also provide great opportunities for marketers.

 In today’s article, we’ll cover the latest techniques to get more followers on Instagram.

 But before we get into the how, let’s find out a bit about Instagram’s users.

 Understanding your Instagram audience will give you an idea of how to effectively post that will organically get more likes and hence more followers.

 Before we do that, let’s look at the interesting stats about Instagram (as of February 2019)

 - 32% of internet users in the world use Instagram.

 - Adults from the age group of 18 to 29 constitute the majority of the users at 59%.

 - Female users (39%) are more likely to use Instagram than men (32%).

 Based on the above data, it is clear who the highest demographic is.